Iran, Birthplace of Mt. Damavand

 Alborz contain several peaks with altitudes of around 1000-5000 meters above the sea level.
 Some of these high peaks include: Alam-Kooh (Mount Alam) with an altitude of 4850 meters, Mt.
 Mehrchal (3920 meters), Mt.
 Tochal ( 3960 meters), Mt.
 Kharsang (4100 meters), Mt.
 Varevasht (4120 meters), Mt.
 Sarakchal (4150 meters), Mt.
 Kolon Bastak (4200 meters), Mt.
 Palan Gardan (4250 meters), Mt.
 Nazer Bozorg (4350 meters), Mt.
 Khol-No (4375 meters), Mt.
 Azadkooh (4398 meters) and Mt.
 Damavand (5610 meters).

-If you are interested in more information about Alam Kuh mount, don’t miss our article “Brief description of Alam-Kuh”.
+If you are interested in more information about Alam Kuh Mount, don’t miss our article “Description of Mount Alam-Kuh”.

 Mount Damavand, the Dormant Volcano